PhilipYip1988/python-tutorials/anaconda/windows/install/readme.md

 ## Removing Previous Installations

-Anaconda should be installed on a Linux PC that has no previous Python installations outwith the system Python.
-The system Python is preinstalled as part of the Linux Operating system and should be considered as part of the Operating System and not modified by the user.

-If an old Anaconda Installation or an Anaconda based installation such as Miniconda or is present these should be removed by deleting their perspective folders.
-Note that deletion of these folders leaves behind a large number of configuration files and the presence of these files often results in problematic settings persisting after a reinstall.
+Anaconda should be installed on a Windows PC that has no previous Python installations.
+Note that uninstalling Anaconda leaves behind a large number of configuration files and the presence of these files often results in problematic settings persisting after a reinstall.
 For best results it is recommended to delete all these configuration files.
 For more details see [Uninstallation Instructions](../uninstall/readme.md).

 ## Anaconda vs Miniconda